joy1303125/Generative-AI-for-battery-material/README.md

 python scripts/evaluate.py --model_path /full/path/to/project/custom --tasks recon gen
 ```

-Then run the following command to convert the pytorch pickles to CIF files:
+Then run the following command to convert the generated pytorch pickles to CIF files:

 ```
 python scripts/convert_to_cif.py